DigiCare Insurance

 Practical note:

 Plan A does not ask any health questions.
 There is no medical history form, no exam, no waiting period, and no exclusion for pre-existing conditions in the regulated wording.
-That is what makes the two-tier flat price possible: the insurer does not need to risk-rate individuals, only their age band.
+That is what keeps the pricing predictable inside each age band: the insurer does not risk-rate individuals, only their age.

 Where to Buy the Cheapest Compliant Immigration Insurance